Home

 Rewrote code for reducing and enlarging 'Reduced Resolution" frames using intrinsics, this should be faster in some instances, and should look a little nicer due to an algorithm tweak.

-Multithreading now does pixel prediction and restoration in parallel for RGB and YV12, this should help improve performance on multi-processor systems.
+Multithreading now does pixel prediction and restoration in parallel for RGB and YV12, this should help improve performance on multiprocessor systems.

 Merged the 64 bit and 32 bit code bases; this contributed to many of the above changes.